How many hours did it take to create Bakhtawar's reception dress?

 Riverdale star Vanessa Morgan has unveiled the name of her baby boy whom she welcomed with estranged husband, Michael Kopech.

-Taking to Instagram, the 28-year-old posted an adorable photo of her infant son’s hand resting on her chest.
+Taking to Instagram, the 28 year old posted an adorable photo of her infant son’s hand resting on her chest.
 "The most challenging, beautiful experience of my life," she captioned the photo.
 "On January 29th, Michael & I Welcomed our beautiful baby boy River into the world.
 Words cannot describe this kind of love."
 "We are enjoying this time home with him, being present, & giving him all the lovin in the world.
 Becoming parents is the most rewarding gift in the entire world.
-Thankyou God." [sic] The actress broke the news of her pregnancy in July with adorable photos of herself which, days later, was followed by reports that Kopech filed for divorce just six months into their marriage.
+Thankyou God."
+The actress broke the news of her pregnancy in July with adorable photos of herself which, days later, was followed by reports that Kopech filed for divorce just six months into their marriage.
 The star continued to give glimpses of her pregnancy all while her husband was absent.

 Ahead of FATF review, FBR asks jewellers to keep record of cash transactions

 KARACHI: Jewellery traders now have to keep a record of cash transactions which go over Rs2 million, says Federal Board of Revenue.
 It is part of the government's plans to speed up efforts to document the economy as Pakistan nears its FATF review, sources were quoted as saying by The News.
 The new procedures have been issued under laws of anti-money laundering (AML) and combating financing of terrorism (CFT) and to meet conditions of the Financial Action Task Force (FATF).
-Read more: Demonetisation of Rs5,000 note will help curb bribery: ex-FBR chief Shabbar Zaidi A jeweller now has to keep a record of such transactions for at least five years following the completion of a transaction.
-According to FBR’s procedures, if a person / retail merchant who is selling or buying jewellery eg rings, bracelets, necklaces and other bodily ornaments may not be a dealer in precious metals and stones in one year or one month, but the person starts selling or buying such items over Rs2 million threshold, in subsequent years or months, the person would be subject to AML/CFT.
-The FBR interprets the Rs2 million threshold as a cash transaction below the threshold amount if the cash transaction is below Rs2 million but is part of a series of transactions related to the purchase of the same item or items totalling Rs2 million or above.
+Read more: Demonetisation of Rs5,000 note will help curb bribery: ex FBR chief Shabbar Zaidi A jeweller now has to keep a record of such transactions for at least five years following the completion of a transaction.
+According to FBR’s procedures, if a person retail merchant who is selling or buying jewellery eg rings, bracelets, necklaces and other bodily ornaments may not be a dealer in precious metals and stones in one year or one month, but the person starts selling or buying such items over Rs2 million threshold, in subsequent years or months, the person would be subject to AML/CFT.
+The FBR interprets the Rs 2 million threshold as a cash transaction below the threshold amount if the cash transaction is below Rs 2 million but is part of a series of transactions related to the purchase of the same item or items totalling Rs 2 million or above.
 Read more: The path out of the FATF 'grey list' The revenue body said the business of precious stones and metals may be abused by criminals and terrorists because of a number of factors.
 A FATF review is scheduled to come this month to decide whether or not to exclude Pakistan from its grey list of countries with weak AML/CFT regulations.

 State Bank keeps policy rate unchanged at 5.75pc

 KARACHI: The State Bank of Pakistan has decided to keep its key policy rate unchanged at 5.75 percent on the back of continued momentum in economic growth and contained inflation rate.
 Announcing its monetary policy after a committee meeting headed by Governor SBP Tariq Bajwa on Friday, the central bank said GDP growth was poised to reach its target of 6.0 percent for fiscal year 2018, backed by "an upbeat industrial outlook and a promising assessment of major crops".
 "Macroeconomic environment remains conducive to growth without impacting headline inflation.
 Favorable initial estimates of major crops, a healthy growth in credit to private sector and growing productive imports all indicate solid gains in the real sector," said the central bank in its monetary policy statement.
 “Based on current projections of agriculture sector growth, GDP growth is likely to reach the annual target of 6.0 percent for FY18 leading to an improved capacity to accommodate rising domestic demand," it said.
 Inflation to stay well below target The State Bank also forecast that inflation would remain well below its target of 6.0 percent for fiscal year 2018.
-"Core inflation (non-food-non-energy), reflecting the underlying demand pressures in the economy, continues to maintain its higher level of 5.6 percent in the initial two months of the fiscal year.
+"Core inflation (non food non energy), reflecting the underlying demand pressures in the economy, continues to maintain its higher level of 5.6 percent in the initial two months of the fiscal year.
 This is also visible from IBA-SBP's Consumer Confidence Survey of September 2017, which shows a modest rise in expected inflation during the next six months," it added.
-It said that manufacturing activity was expected to benefit from higher development spending, growing investments in projects related to the China-Pakistan Economic Corridor, improvement in the country's security condition, and the continued trend of stable and low cost of borrowing.
+It said that manufacturing activity was expected to benefit from higher development spending, growing investments in projects related to the China Pakistan Economic Corridor, improvement in the country's security condition, and the continued trend of stable and low cost of borrowing.
 The central Bank also gave an optimistic assessment for the tertiary sector, saying "an upbeat industrial outlook and a promising assessment of major crops are going to have positive spillovers on the services sector" as well.
 However, the State Bank cautioned that higher growth activity had also resulted in complementary external sector pressures on the economy.

 "The current account deficit for the first two months of FY18 has widened to US$ 2.6 billion.
 This is primarily driven by higher imports of productive goods, especially of machinery, metal and petroleum products.
-The increase in import of these three groups was strong enough to offset the combined impact of healthy growth in exports and workers' remittances during Jul-Aug FY18," it said.
-Foreign direct investment recorded net inflows of US$ 456 million in Jul-Aug FY18, more than double the level of inflows in the corresponding period last year.
+The increase in import of these three groups was strong enough to offset the combined impact of healthy growth in exports and workers' remittances during Jul Aug FY18," it said.
+Foreign direct investment recorded net inflows of US$ 456 million in Jul Aug FY18, more than double the level of inflows in the corresponding period last year.
 "This, together with other financial flows, was however not enough to manage the higher current account deficit."
 The central bank said exports presented an encouraging picture compared with information in July 2017.
 "Going forward, there are anticipations of gain in exports on account of favorable global economic conditions, improvement in domestic energy supplies, and incentives given to exporting industry," said the central bank.
-But it cautioned that imports were also expected to rise due to ongoing CPEC-related investments and domestic economic activities.
+But it cautioned that imports were also expected to rise due to ongoing CPEC related investments and domestic economic activities.
 "Amid declining number of workers proceeding abroad there are prospects of sluggish growth in workers' remittances.
 Hence, an improvement in the country's external account and its foreign exchange reserve relies upon timely realization of official financial inflows along with thoughtful adoption of structural reforms to improve trade competitiveness in the medium term," it recommended.